 We are fully committed to ensuring that consistent effective safeguarding procedures are in place to support families, children and staff at school.
 We have robust policies in place for ensuring the wellbeing of our children.
 These policies underpin our practice and values shared by every single member of staff in our school.
 Copies are available from the school office.

-Click on the Policy tab for a copy of our safeguarding and child protection policy.
+Click on the Policy tab for a copy of our safeguarding and child protection policy or on the link below.

 As a school, we have a legal duty to prevent extremism, and as a result, we are adopting the guidance of the Islington Safeguarding Children Board.
 To read this information, please click here.